Professor Leslie S. Smith: Research Home Page

 - The UK Neuroinformatics Node.

 This is the UK Node for the International Neuroinformatics Co-ordinating Forum, usually known as INCF.
 This group exists to encourage Neuroinformatics research and collaboration across the UK, and to provide a channel for communication to and from the INCF itself.
 In the past it has held meetings, and it is hope to do so again.
-Along with Stephen Eglen, I am co-ordinating it.
+It is now co-ordinated by Professor Marcus Kaiser, of Newcastle University.

 - Grand Challenge 5: Architecture of Brain and Mind